brandonfrancoeur/Smart-Home-System-UI/README.md

 This was the largest project that I did during university.
 I was responsible for writing the code for the login page, thermostat, and camera sections.
 I also wrote the automated tests for these devices.
 My partner and I collaborated heavily for the main page and the overall structure of the project.
 This assignment really helped to solidify the main priniples of object oriented design for me.

+I'd like to thank my partner, Jonathan Kelly for his help on this assignment.
+You can find his profile here: [Jon's Page](https://github.com/Jkellys).